Lower Secondary Programme

 |

-Developing lifelong musical interest and abilities through Listening, Creating and Performing. |
+Developing lifelong musical interest and abilities through listening, creating, and performing. |

 Design & Technology (D&T) |